Jamy4000/VRDF/README.md

 The stable versions are placed in the Releases section of this repository.
 Multiple packages are available, with extensions depending on your use.
 The only one you absolutely need is the VRSF_Hybrid_Core package.

+# Third Party Softwares
+- **Oculus Desktop** : App provided by Oculus to use the Oculus Rift or Rift S. Just download and follow [the setup form here](https://www.oculus.com/rift/setup/).
+- **SteamVR** : Just download [Steam](https://store.steampowered.com/about/), and look for [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) on the Steam Store.
+- **WMR Support for SteamVR** : If you want to use WMR Headset.
+Just look for [the support on the Steam Store](https://store.steampowered.com/app/719950/Windows_Mixed_Reality_for_SteamVR/).

 # Requirements
 For Unity, you need to download the latest **2019.1 version or later**, as it's required to be able to use Unity DOTS.